iLert/docs/integrations/datadog/outbound.md

 ![](../../.gitbook/assets/datadog_il1.png)

-4. Go to the alert sources tab and open the alert source whose incidents you want to publish in Datadog.
-Click on **Incident actions** and then on **Create incident action**.
+4. Go to the alert sources tab and open the alert source whose alerts you want to publish in Datadog.
+Click on **Alert actions** and then on **Create alert action**.

 ![](../../.gitbook/assets/new_incident_action%20%286%29.png)

 5. Select **Datadog** as the **type**, select the connector created in step 3, fill in all fields.
-In the **Label** field, specify the incident action name.
+In the **Label** field, specify the alert action name.

 ![](../../.gitbook/assets/ilert%20%2866%29.png)

 6. Finished!
-You can now test the incident action by clicking on the button **Test this incident action**.
+You can now test the alert action by clicking on the button **Test this alert action**.
 Then a test ticket will be published in Datadog.

 ![](../../.gitbook/assets/ilert%20%2872%29.png)

 ## FAQ <a id="faq"></a>

-**Are updates to an incident published in the Datadog?**
+**Are updates to an alert published in the Datadog?**

-Yes, the state of the iLert Incident is reflected in the Datadog events.
+Yes, the state of the iLert Alert is reflected in the Datadog events.

-**Can I choose which updates to publish to an incident in Datadog?**
+**Can I choose which updates to publish to an alert in Datadog?**

 Currently not.
 If you wish, we look forward to your feedback via chat or e-mail.